mesosphere-backup/dcos-vagrant/examples/minuteman/README.md

 ## Install DCOS

-1. Follow the [dcos-vagrant setup](https://github.com/mesosphere/dcos-vagrant#setup) steps to configure your installation.
+1. Follow the [dcos-vagrant setup](https://github.com/dcos/dcos-vagrant#setup) steps to configure your installation.
 1. Use vagrant to deploy a cluster with 4 private agent nodes and 1 public agent node (requires 10GB free memory):

     ```
     vagrant up m1 a1 a2 p1 boot
     ```
 1. Wait for DCOS to come up.
 Check the dashboard: <http://m1.dcos/>.
-1. Install the [dcos-cli](https://github.com/mesosphere/dcos-cli) by following the instructions on the DCOS Dashboard
+1. Install the [DCOS CLI](https://dcos.io/docs/latest/usage/cli/) by following the instructions on the DCOS Dashboard